Syndecan: Family members and Structure

 In mammalian cells, syndecans are expressed by unique genes located on different chromosomes.
 This is general lack of evidence of alternate splicing in syndecan genes.
 All members of the syndecan family have 5 exons.
-The difference in size of the syndecans is credited to the variable length of exon 3, which encodes a spacer domain [1, 14].
+The difference in size of the syndecans is credited to the variable length of exon 3, which encodes a spacer domain.
 In humans, the amino acid length of syndecan 1, 2, 3 and 4 is 310, 201, 346 and 198 respectively.
 Glycosaminoglycan chains, a member of the heparan sulfate group, are an important component of syndecan and are responsible for a diverse set of syndecan functions.
-The addition of glycosaminoglycans to syndecan is controlled by a series of post- translation events.
-The preferential site for the addition of glycosaminoglycans is on a serine residue followed by glycine residue, where the linker is attached for the elongation of the glycosaminoglycans by α-N-acetylglucosaminyltransferase I [1].
-The linker is composed of four saccharides, first one being xylose, which is an unusual sugar in a unique place, attached to serine of the protein core and sequentially followed by two galactose and a β-D-glucuronic acid [1, 12].
+The addition of glycosaminoglycans to syndecan is controlled by a series of post-translation events.
+The preferential site for the addition of glycosaminoglycans is on a serine residue followed by glycine residue, where the linker is attached for the elongation of the glycosaminoglycans by α-N-acetylglucosaminyltransferase I. The linker is composed of four saccharides, first one being xylose, which is an unusual sugar in a unique place, attached to serine of the protein core and sequentially followed by two galactose and one β-D-glucuronic acid.

 Expression

 Syndecans are expressed on the cell surface in a cell-specific manner.
 For example, in mouse cells and tissues, syndecan 1 is highly expressed in fibroblastic and epithelial cells.
 It is especially high in keratinocytes whereas low in endothelial and neural cells.
 These tissues include skin, liver, kidney and lungs.
 Syndecan 2 is highly expressed in endothelial, neural, and fibroblastic cells, whereas it has low expression levels in epithelial cells.
 It is specific to tissues such as the liver, endothelia and fibroblasts.
 Syndecan 3 is highly expressed in neural cells, but has low or undetectable amount in epithelial cells.
 In tissues, it is specific to the brain and expressed at low levels in liver, kidney, lung and small intestine.
 Syndecan 4 is highly expressed by epithelial and fibroblastic cells, but has low expression levels in neural and endothelial cells.
-In tissues, it is preferentially expressed in the liver and lungs [11].
+In tissues, it is preferentially expressed in the liver and lungs.